timotholt/net40k/Encounters.md

 You may encounter a previous corpse from a previous game run You can pickup the equipment and recover his gene seed

+# Armory / Weapons Cache

+You encounter a Space Marine armory, where you get to pick weapons and equipment to use in the game.

+#